-Rain Water Harvesting, Green Campus, Plantation, and Hazardous Waste Management, E-Waste Management systems are available in the campus.
-World Environmental Day is celebrated every year to bring environmental awareness among our students
+Rain Water Harvesting, voter's day, Health awareness camp, Aids program, rally program for dengue awareness, fire protection, Green Campus, Plantation, Hazardous Waste Management, E-Waste Management, World Environmental Day, Red cross day, Geneva convention day, is celebrated every year to bring environmental awareness among our students.

 7.5 Whether environmental audit was conducted?
-Yes N o \ / -- ----- --- ----- ---
+Yes No ✓ -- ----- -- ---- ---

-- 7.6 Any other relevant information the institution wishes to add. (for example SWOT Analysis) - All the important events like Independence Day, Republic Day, Martyrs Day, Satbhavana Day, World Environmental Day, National Integration Day and Teachers Day etc. were conducted. - > Personality Developmental Programs were conducted. - As most of the students are from villages, they feel difficulty in learning English language and thus bridge courses were conducted. - > Spoken English classes were conducted. - ➤ The IQAC monitored the academic and administrative progress of the institution and also suggested the required standards for quality sustenance.
+- 7.6 Any other relevant information the institution wishes to add. (for example SWOT Analysis) - ➤ Majority of the students are studying in the arts group, Tally accounting software should engage to the students. - ➤ Counselling to the poor students coming from villages regarding hand-writing, financial crisis, not to discontinue the course and help them to come out from the stress. - ➤ All the important events like Independence Day, Republic Day, Martyrs Day, Satbhavana Day, World Environmental Day, National Integration Day and Teachers Day etc. were conducted. - Personality Developmental Programs were conducted. - As most of the students are from villages, they feel difficulty in learning English language and thus bridge courses were conducted. - > Spoken English classes were conducted. - > The IQAC monitored the academic and administrative progress of the institution and also suggested the required standards for quality sustenance.